OakarminIron/Obsidian/Science/Social Science/Fallacies/Falacy များ.md

 15. [[Causal Fallacy]]

 -Topics by Aristotle
--Logically Fallacious: The Ultimate Collection of Over 300 Logical Fallacies (Academic Edition) by Bo Bennett -Examples of Yourdictionary
+-Logically Fallacious: The Ultimate Collection of Over 300 Logical Fallacies (Academic Edition) by `Bo Bennett` -Examples of `Yourdictionary`
--Images from World of weird things webpage
+-Images from World of weird things web page
--Read the Book, Lemmings! by Ame Dyckman
+-Read the Book, Lemmings! by `Ame Dyckman`